qualiu/msr/tools/readme.txt

 All error messages will be output to stderr .
 You can redirect them to stdout by appending 2>&1 to your command line.

 Useful options : -H 20 -J, -H 0, -T 3, -k 30, -K 33.33, -T -1, -M, -S, -PAC, -i -u, -iuw, -iuwa, -ip, -ipa, -ipdw, -ium, iumw, -iwn, -im, -imw, -ipdPAC
--iwn : remove lines matched in latter from first (get lines captured + not-captured in first), ignore case.
+-iwn : Remove lines matched in latter from first (get lines captured + not-captured in first, except captured in latter), ignore case.
--ium : get unique mutual intersection, ignore case.
+-ium : Get unique mutual intersection, ignore case.
--ipd : get top distributions and percentages, ignore case. nin treats nul as same as /dev/null on Linux.
+-ipd : Get top distributions and percentages by descending order, ignore case. nin treats nul as same as /dev/null on Linux.
 One important feature: nin.exe Does Not change the original line order, even if used unique(-u), if no sorting (-p, -a/-d, etc.).

-Frequent use cases as Quick-Start: nin my.txt nul -ui :        output unique lines in my.txt ignore case. type my.txt | nin nul -ui : output unique lines in my.txt ignore case. nin my.txt nul "^(\w+)" -ui :  output unique keys (captured words at each line begin) in my.txt ignore case.
+Frequent use cases as Quick-Start: Use -PAC or -PC to get pure output result. nin my.txt nul -ui :        output unique lines in my.txt ignore case. type my.txt | nin nul -ui : output unique lines in my.txt ignore case. nin my.txt nul "^(\w+)" -ui :  output unique keys (captured words at each line begin) in my.txt ignore case.